Esri/calcite-web/docs/source/type.md

 Setting the max width of an article to a large multiple of the text size is a way to define a comfortable reading measure related to the proportional decisions of the content.

 ## Unicode Variables
+SASS Unicode variables provide a simple way to display unicode characters as content in css declarations.

+## Leading
+Leading is the space between lines in a text block.
+The `leading($n)` mixin accepts an integer, and sets the line height of the element to the integer times the standard baseline unit.

+## Tracking
+Tracking is the space between letters in a work.
+The `tracking($n)` mixin accepts an integer, and applies letterspacing to the element as fractions of 1/1000 of an em.
+`@include tracking(500)` will apply 1/2 em letterspacing.
+`@include tracking(166)` will apply a hairline em letterspacing.

+## Word Spacing
+Word spacing is - well - the space between words.
+The `word-spacing($n)` mixin accepts an integer, and applies letterspacing to the element as fractions of 1/1000 of an em.
+`@include word-spacing(500)` will apply 1/2 em word spacing.
+`@include word-spacing(166)` will apply a hairline em word spacing.